Strawberry picking is an early summertime favorite and we have options for your family in Central Illinois

 Mariah’s Mums & More (Triple M Farm), Clinton

-This is a new addition to our guide – experience u pick strawberries “like never before” with this vertical, hydroponic growing system.
+Experience u-pick strawberries “like never before” with this vertical, hydroponic growing system.
 This way of growing allows you to pick standing up and not on the ground.
 Also at Mariah’s, in the later summer and fall: a farmstand selling fresh produce as well as pick-your-own zinnias and the largest variety of fall mums grown in one location in Illinois.

 Butler Strawberry Acres, Danville